 In a recent study, a much clearer direct and indirect connection was established between L-citrulline malate and the human cardiovascular system, where it can help to relax blood vessels and boost nitric oxide levels.

-Another important amino acid is beta-alanine, but studies are a little bit more inconclusive.
-However, my dietitian pointed out that several products that take advantage of this ingredient have been positively reviewed (2).
+Another important amino acid in pre-workouts is beta-alanine, but studies are a little bit more inconclusive.
+However, it positively impacts exercise intensity and duration .